RWOverdijk/AssetManager/README.md

 ## Usage

-In your module's config, define following:
+In your module's config, define the following:

 ```php
 <?php